jasonsbarr/functional/docs/core/CreatingTypes.md

 ## Creating a Type with Multiple Variants

 In the case of multiple variants, you'll want any of the type representative typeclasses and static methods to be defined on the type representative object itself, not on a single variant's constructor.
-The only information absolutely required to create a variant is the variant's name.
-The variant constructor will still take a value and make it available on the variant object as its `value` property.

-For example, let's create a union type to represent the possible states of an HTTP request:
+For example, let's create a union type to represent the possible states of an HTTP request that's a little more detailed than the one above:

 ```js
 import { createType, VariantInfo } from "@jasonsbarr/functional-core/lib/types/createType";